hungdaqq/Smarthome-IoT/ESP8266/README.md

 To create a new project in VSCode, you can go to the PlatformIO Home page (which is automatically shown at startup) and choose `New project` and select the appropriate board.
 This will create a new directory with the default `src` directory and `platformio.ini` file.
 You can now start adding your own source code files to the `src` directory and configure your project using the `platformio.ini` file.

 ## Building and Uploading
-Once you've created your project and added your source code, you can build it with the `Project Tasks/esp12e/Build`.
+Once you've created your project and added your source code, you can build it using the `platformio run` command in the VSCode terminal.
 This will compile your code and generate a binary file that can be uploaded to your device.
+``
+platformio run
+``
-To upload the binary file to your device, you can connect the NodeMCU to your machine (Serial ports) with a microUSB cable and use the `Project Tasks/esp12e/Upload` command.
+To upload the binary file to your device, you can connect the NodeMCU to your machine (Serial ports) with a microUSB cable and use the `platformio run --target` upload command in the VSCode terminal.
 This will transfer the binary file to your device and start running your code.
+``
+platformio run --target upload
+``

 ## Additional Resources